kalgynirae/recipes/almond_salad_dressing.md

+---
-% Almond Salad Dressing
+title: Almond Salad Dressing
-% Krishna Lunch at UF; Colin Chan (minor tweaks)
+---

+This recipe originally comes from Krishna Lunch at the University of Florida.
+I've tweaked it a little to try to make it taste closer to the original.

 # Acquire